microsoft/dicom-server/docs/quickstarts/dicom-cast.md

 ## Authentication

-The authentication used will depend on setup of your Medical Imaging Server for Azure and your FHIR Server.
+The authentication used will depend on setup of your Medical Imaging Server for DICOM and your FHIR Server.
 For additional information regarding setting up authentication see [this documentation](/converter/dicom-cast/docs/authentication.md).

-Below is an example of the settings need to be added to the KeyValut for OAuth2ClientCredential
+Below is an example of the settings need to be added to the KeyVault for OAuth2ClientCredential

 - DicomWeb--Authentication--Enabled : true
 - DicomWeb--Authentication--AuthenticationType : OAuth2ClientCredential